Sanskar-tyagi/Trading-Application/README.md

 ## Tech

-Dillinger uses a number of open source projects to work properly:
+Our Platform uses a number of open source projects to work properly:

 - [React Js](https://reactjs.org/) -framework used for the FrontEnd
 - [MongoDB](https://www.mongodb.com/) - The awesome database used